 Study for a research degree involves working closely with an individual supervisor.
-In advance of an application, prospective students are advised to contact a potential supervisor, and work with them in developing a proposal, in advance of a formal application.
+Prior to an application, prospective students are advised to contact a potential supervisor, and work with them in developing a proposal, in advance of a formal application.
 Students are required to take a minimum of 10 ECTS in taught modules to develop their research skills.

 There are two registration periods (September and March) for degrees by research.
 Applicants are advised to apply as early as possible prior to their chosen registration period as supervisory capacity may be limited.

 For further information contact the postgraduate administration at firstname.lastname@example.org.

 How to apply: